 The latest version is available for download on sourceforge.
 The detailed documentation of the client is available on the UNICORE manual page.

-On JUWELS and JURECA the client is already installed and can be loaded with:
+On JUWELS, JURECA and JUSUF the client is already installed and can be loaded with:

 The UFTP installation at JSC uses public/private key pairs for authentication and authorization and leverages the SSH key infrastructure for this purpose.